6x Conference Coach of the Year (4x America East, 2x Patriot League)

 Boston University Hall of Fame inductee and Scarlet Key recipient

-Beginning her 30th season as head coach after spending four seasons playing for the Boston University women's tennis program, Lesley Sheehan will look to continue to lead the Terriers to unparalleled success.
-Both she and the program will enter their second season in the Patriot League as the defending conference champions after eliminating Navy in 2015 and then-nine-time defending champion Army.
+Beginning her 31st season as head coach after spending four seasons playing for the Boston University women's tennis program, Lesley Sheehan will look to continue to lead the Terriers to unparalleled success.
+Both she and the program will enter their third season in the Patriot League as two-time defending conference champions after eliminating Navy in 2015 and then-nine-time defending champion Army in 2014.

 The 2009 College Coach of the Year as selected by USPTA New England and the 2002 College Coach of the Year by USA Tennis New England, Sheehan has done an outstanding job elevating the Terrier women's tennis program to an elite position in the Northeast region.
 During the last 16 seasons, the Terriers have won 15 matches six times in addition to their consistent postseason success.
 Her teams have only had two single-digit win seasons since 1988-89.